Top 5 Common Tax Filing Mistakes and How to Avoid Them

 The decision to hire a professional or file taxes yourself depends on several factors, including the overall tax situation and your comfort level with the tax filing process.

-If your tax return is not complicated and you are confident about the entire process, feel free to file yourself.
-However, if that is not the case and the process appears to be complex, it is best to hire professionals.
+If your tax return is not complicated and you are confident about the entire process, feel free to file it yourself.
+However, if this is not the case and the process appears to be complex, it is best to hire professionals such as Edom & Co.
+CPAs.

 Conclusion